-Transfer the "rice" to a clean, thin dishtowel.
+Once the riced cauliflower has been cooked (or thawed), transfer it to a clean, thin dishtowel.
 Wrap up the steamed rice in the dishtowel, twist it up, then SQUEEZE all the excess moisture out!
-(Be careful if your cauliflower is still hot-- you may want to let it cool before handling.)
-A lot of extra liquid will be released, which will leave you with a nice and dry pizza crust.
+(Be careful if your cauliflower is still hot-- let it cool before handling.)
+A lot of extra liquid will be released, which will help you avoid a soggy pizza crust.

-In a large bowl, mix up the squeezed-out rice, egg, goat cheese, and spices.
-(Don't be afraid to use your hands!
-You want it very well mixed.)
-It won't be like any pizza dough you've ever worked with, but don't worry-- it'll hold together!
+In a large bowl, mix up the squeezed-out rice, egg, cheese, and spices.
+It won't be like any pizza dough you've ever worked with, but don't worry, it will work!

 Press the dough out onto a baking sheet lined with parchment paper.
-(It's important that it's lined with parchment paper, or it will stick.)
-Keep the dough about 1/4" to 1/2" thick, and make the edges a little higher for a "crust" effect, if you like.
+(It's important that it's lined with parchment paper, not wax paper, or it will stick.)
+Keep the dough about 1/4"thick.

-Bake for 30-35 minutes at 400F, until dry and golden.
-Use the parchment paper to flip the crust over, and bake again until the other side is nice and dry, about 10 to 15 more minutes.
+Bake for 30 to 35 minutes at 400ºF, until dry and golden.
+Use the parchment paper to flip the crust over, and bake again until the other side is nice and dry, about 10 more minutes.